Efficient Cleaning: Choosing Between Batch and Inline Systems

 Furthermore, the customer would have had to accept the risk of "total failure" with an inline system.
 This is because if the inline system is down it brings the entire cleaning process to a standstill.

-© @The Sour Cherry Fotografie - Michaela Curtis
+How can the cleaning process of electronic assemblies be tailored to specific production requirements? | © @The Sour Cherry Fotografie - Michaela Curtis

 SOLution Enhanced Efficiency: Lower Operating Costs and Enhanced Flexibility with Batch Plants